kohta9521/kohta9521/README.md

 [![Typing SVG](https://readme-typing-svg.herokuapp.com?size=25&duration=7000&color=72F700&vCenter=true&multiline=true&lines=Hi+there+and+welcome+to+my+page!)](https://git.io/typing-svg)

- My name is Kohta and I am a web developer from Tokyo.
+ My name is Kohta and I am a web developer from Japan.
 I do a lot of things, and some of them you may even find interesting.

  ---